-To be eligible to participate in the program, tenants must be low-income, and experience barriers to obtaining housing, including, but not limited to, poor credit history/ratings, youth with a lack of rental history, criminal history, a history of housing eviction(s), having been a ward of the state and may be homeless or unstably housed.
+To be eligible to participate in the program, tenants must be low-income, and experience barriers to obtaining housing, including, but not limited to, poor credit history/ratings, lack of rental history, criminal history, a history of housing eviction(s), having been a ward of the state and may be homeless or unstably housed.

 To be eligible for program benefits, a tenant must graduate from a Tenant-Readiness Course offered by the program provider.
-Financial assistance is limited to a maximum of \$2,000 per eligible tenant for unpaid rent and a maximum of \$5,000 in total claims for a single landlord.
+Financial assistance is limited to a maximum of \$2,000 per eligible tenant for unpaid rent and a maximum of \$5,000 per tenancy.